Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Option 2: Tour A

-Surrounded by limestone cliffs, it’s incredibly peaceful and filled with small, nibbly fish.
+Tour A visits Kayangan Lake, which is supposed to be the clearest lake in southeast Asia.
+Surrounded by limestone cliffs, it’s bright turquoise and filled with small, nibbly fish.

 The water is so clear that you can see the underwater limestone formations.
-It’s also next to a popular viewpoint overlooking a boardwalk surrounded by the traditional bangka boats.
+It’s also next to a popular viewpoint overlooking a boardwalk surrounded by traditional bangka boats.

 The tour also provides some time for relaxation at two beautiful sandy beaches.